 Photography at Hassan II Mosque

-Hassan II Mosque Facts
+Facts About the Hassan II Mosque

 As I walked into the plaza, I was struck by how grand the mosque really was.
 You can hear the Atlantic Ocean crash against the seawall, a loud counterpoint to the quiet grandeur of the mosque.
 King Hassan II’s vision, inspired by the Quranic verse, “His throne was upon the water,” couldn’t have been captured better.
 The mosque extends over the ocean, with a glass floor section (though primarily for royal use and not accessible to visitors) that allows for prayer over the water.
 It’s breathtaking in every sense of the word.

-At 210 meters (689 feet), its minaret was, for a time, the tallest in the world, and remains one of the tallest today.
 The mosque can accommodate an astonishing 105,000 worshippers: 25,000 inside the prayer hall and another 80,000 on the vast exterior plaza.
 I can only imagine when everyone gathers for prayer, thousands bowing together in a sea of humanity, perfectly in sync.

 What to Expect During Your Visit